Home Generators vs Solar Batteries

 Comparing Long-Term Payback: A Win for Battery Backup

 Despite more up-front and out-of-pocket costs, long-term savings from solar-powered home batteries compensate for their higher up-front price.
 Homeowners can reduce electric bills by tens of thousands of dollars over the life of a battery-backup system, by generating their own power and selling any surplus back to the utility where allowed.
-In areas where utilities raise rates during peak demand, homeowners can save even more by drawing power from battery backup during peak-demand hours with their solar panels, and return it to the grid during off-peak hours.
+In areas where utilities raise rates during peak demand, homeowners can save even more by drawing power from battery backup during peak-demand hours with their solar panels, and returning it to the grid during off-peak hours.
 In contrast, home generators are a continuing expense.
 They require fuel to operate and regular maintenance, including oil and filters.
 For more information on calculating your savings from solar, visit our solar calculator home base and click on the icon with the market in which you reside.

 Ease of Purchase: Generators Win This One